Skip to content

 In high-pressure situations, organizations need a clear framework to guide what is said, when it is said, and who delivers the message.
 Effective crisis communication typically focuses on:

-• Acknowledging the situation quickly
+• Acknowledging the situation quickly – Respond early to show awareness and control, reducing uncertainty.

 A well-prepared external communication plan helps organizations respond confidently rather than reactively.